sidharth2189/CarND-Advanced-Lane-Lines/write_up.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The camera matrix and distortion coefficients calculated from camera calibration step, were used to apply distortion correction to one of the test images like this one:
 ![alt text][image2]

+Using `cv2.undistort(image, mtx, dist, None, mtx)`, the test image was distortion corrected.
 After distortion correction, the above test image looks as below
 ![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.